General Health Information

 The Emergency and Health Information forms are now available on line under Parent Portal.
 This is your opportunity to inform the school of any changes with home, work, cell numbers, e-mail addresses, emergency contact numbers, and any significant health concerns.
 Please keep the school updated on all changes throughout the school year.

-Our school policy recommends that if a student has a fever of 100 degrees or more, that they stay home for 24 hours after the temperature returns to normal without fever reducing medicine.
+Our school policy recommends that if a student has a fever of 100.4 degrees or more, that they stay home for 24 hours after the temperature returns to normal without fever reducing medicine.
 If a student has vomited or has diarrhea, they need to stay home for 24 hours after the last episode of vomiting or diarrhea.
-For more information, see When to Stay Home.
+For more information, see Is My Child Well Enough to go to School?

 If a student becomes ill or injured at school, they need to report to the Health Services office.